Can You Recycle a House? How to Reduce Waste During Demolition and Remodeling Projects

 Those who want to sell the wiring should call at least a few companies to ask about pricing and guidelines.
 Anything less than about 20-25 pounds (~10 kilograms) might not be worth the time to prepare.
 Some businesses only take scrap in large quantities.
 Since the value is set by weight, homeowners should look for organizations that use non-portable scales, as they tend to be more accurate.

 Depending on the material, countertops can be a useful and high-demand material for salvage.
 Solid surface countertops tend to be the easiest to remove without damaging the surface.
-Counters made of granite, marble, or quartz often have the highest value for homeowners who might want to sell it on the secondhand market.
+Counters made of marble, granite, or quartz often have the highest value for homeowners who might want to sell it on the secondhand market.
 People might start by looking for a contractor who refurbishes and sells salvaged countertops.
 This professional might be willing to take out the countertop to ensure that it remains in one piece.

 The old countertop can be put to various applications.
 Someone might be willing to buy a whole slab and use most of it in their own kitchen design.
-Others could take the slab and cut it into tiles if the current size does not fit their remodeling plans.
+Others could take the slab and cut it into tiles if the current size does not fit their kitchen remodeling plans.
 For valuable countertop materials, almost no size is too small.
 A granite tile that chips during demolition could be cut into smaller pieces for a backsplash.
 The ability to sell a used countertop may be more difficult based on the region and the current demand.
 Homeowners might also consider donating the counter material to a charitable building organization.

 Some materials may be less appropriate for reuse given the difficulty of removal.
 Homeowners who can remove whole porcelain tiles can easily use them for something else.
 However, the process of chipping out the grout between the tiles often chips, cracks, or breaks the tiles.
 For any countertop material that sustains serious damage getting it out, recycling may be the best option: